Skip to contents

 • --experiment: Specifies the name of the experiment defined in the model.

-• --table: Specifies the output file for the results table.
+• --table: Specifies the output file for the table results.

-For a complete list of available options, please refer to the BehaviorSpace Guide.
+For a complete list of available options, refer to the BehaviorSpace Guide.

 Non-Tabular Output